 [FF] – Overall FFB Strength

 Think of this setting as a volume control on the total force feedback strength of all effects coming from the simulation software, where 100% with use your wheel’s full available torque.
-Be a little careful when running 100% force feedback, you might experience some clipping, where the strength of the output is a little too much for the wheel motor.
+Be a little careful when running 100% force feedback, you might experience some suprisingly heavy feedback – overwhelming potentially where the strength of the output is a little too much for the wheel motor.
 You might experience unexplained notchiness or a lack of detail at high load moments.
-I haven’t had this problem with my DD2, but I don’t run maximum FFB strength in my iRacing settings.
+I haven’t had this problem with my DD2, but I don’t run maximum FFB strength in my iRacing settings and I have set up my torque output properly in iRacing (guide to torque settings here).

 My preference: 100% (my iRacing FFB setup available here)